Using market forces to create social value

 Finding opportunities within the problem

 Albina Ruiz is building a community-based solid waste management system that plays an important role in improving sanitation and health conditions in Peru and other countries in Latin America.
+Whenever children learn more about cleanliness it is always positive.
 Every stage of the waste management cycle creates employment and income, integrating business and social value throughout the entire process.
 Ruiz admits she was obsessed with the trash that seemed to overwhelm Lima.
 Heaps of trash were everywhere in the city streets, rivers and vacant lots.

 Trash equals jobs